Skip to content

 You already read food labels.
 You’ve switched to clean beauty products.
-But if your athletic wear isn’t clean, you’re still exposed.
+But if your athletic wear isn’t clean, Some garments may not be tested beyond baseline regulatory standards.
 Many top workout brands use toxic chemicals to boost stretch, wick sweat, and resist stains.

 These additives may be absorbed into your skin during workouts.
 Vibrant Body Company created a Certified Clean alternative that performs without compromising your health.